satya-munu/Predicting-Customer-Outcomes-from-Bank-Direct-Marketing-Campaign/README.md

 # Predicting-Customer-Outcomes-from-Bank-Direct-Marketing-Campaign
 I developed a predictive model that targets 80% of potential customers by leveraging the top 46.4% of predictions.
-The classification goal is to predict if the client will subscribe a term deposit.
+The classification goal is to predict if the client will subscribe to a term deposit.
 ![Marketing Lift.png](https://raw.githubusercontent.com/satya-munu/Predicting-Customer-Outcomes-from-Bank-Direct-Marketing-Campaign/refs/heads/main/Marketing%20Lift.png)

 ## Data Overview
 The data is from a Portuguese retail bank (2008-2013).
-To account for costs and the severity of false negatives over false positives, all models are trained with weights to place more emphasis avoid missing potential customers.
-Additionally, duration of call, which is a feature that is only known after an agent calls a customer, is dropped from the dataset to avoid data leakage.
+To account for costs and the severity of false negatives over false positives, all models are trained with weights to place more emphasis on not missing potential customers.
+Additionally, the duration of the call, which is a feature that is only known after an agent calls a customer, is dropped from the dataset to avoid data leakage.

 ## Model Comparison